PeterTh/gedosato/pack/README.txt

 What additional features are there?
 ===================================
-- take screenshots of either the pre-downsampled full buffer or the actual image displayed on screen (automatically sorted in per-game folders!)
+- Take screenshots of either the pre-downsampled full buffer or the actual image displayed on screen (automatically sorted in per-game folders!)
-- generic texture overriding for all textures loaded using D3DX
+- Generic texture overriding for all textures loaded using D3DX
-- framerate limiting using double/triple/quadruple V-sync
+- Framerate limiting using double/triple/quadruple V-sync
+- Forcing borderless fullscreen mode and mouse cursor hiding
+- Frame timing information (both GPU and CPU)
+- FXAA, SMAA and postprocessing injection
-- [Dark Souls 2] VSSAO2, Bokeh DoF, Postprocessing and SMAA/FXAA
+- [Dark Souls 2] VSSAO2, Bokeh DoF, HDR Bloom and HuD-less screenshots

 Will it work?
 =============